stfc/PSyclone/examples/psyir/README.md

 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Author R. W. Ford, STFC Daresbury Lab
+Authors: R. W. Ford and A. R. Porter, STFC Daresbury Lab -->
--->

 # PSyclone PSyIR Examples